redox-os/book/src/porting-applications.md

 rev = "version-tag"
 ```

-If the last stable release is too old or lack important fixes due to low maintenance we recommend that you ignore it and use the Git repository to download/build bug fixes sent after this old version, if you are concerned about the application upstream breaking the recipe, you can use the commit of the last successful CI test.
+If the last stable release is too old or lacks important fixes due to low maintenance we recommend that you ignore it and use the Git repository to download/build bug fixes sent after this old version, if you are concerned about the application upstream breaking the recipe, you can use the commit of the last successful CI test.

 ### Configuration

 The determine the application dependencies you can use Arch Linux and Gentoo as reference.

 - The build instructions of C/C++ applications tend to mix necessary and optional dependencies together.
-- Most Rust applications have build instructions focused on Linux and force some dependencies, some crates could not need them to work, investigate which crates the application is using.
+- Most Rust applications have build instructions focused on Linux and force some dependencies, some crates could not need them to work, so investigate which crates the application is using.
-- Some applications and libraries have bad documentation, lack build instructions or explain the dependencies, for these cases you will need to read third-party sources or examine the build system.
+- Some applications and libraries have bad documentation, lack build instructions or don't explain the dependencies, for these cases you will need to read third-party sources or examine the build system.

-Arch Linux and AUR are the most simple references because they separate the build tools from runtimes and build dependencies, thus you make less mistakes.
+Arch Linux and AUR are the most simple references because they separate the build tools from runtimes and build dependencies, thus you make fewer mistakes.

 They also have less expanded packages, while on Debian is common to have highly expanded applications and libraries, sometimes causing confusion.